 Accused murderer convicted by jury in unrelated armed robbery case

 Oct.
-28—LOCKPORT — A Niagara County Court jury has convicted a Falls man, also accused of murder, with the armed September 2020 hold-up of a Cataract City convenience store.
+30—A Niagara County Court jury has convicted a Falls man, also accused of murder, with the armed September 2020 hold-up of a Cataract City convenience store.

 The jury, which began deliberating this past Friday, returned their verdict on Monday afternoon, finding Atrel M. Hudson guilty of first-degree robbery.
 Hudson's co-defendant, Keyon Barber, pleaded guilty to the same charge just before the start of jury selection in the case.